-The Corporation shall have four (4) officers: The Chair, the Vice Chair, the Secretary and the Treasurer.
+The Corporation shall have four (4) Officers: The Chair, President, Secretary, and Treasurer.
+Officers of the Corporation must be Voting Members and therefore members of the Board of Directors.
 All officers will be elected for a term of one (1) year at the annual Board meeting.
-The membership, sitting as the Board of Directors, may establish or abolish offices as it sees fit at any duly constituted meeting.
+The Voting Members, sitting as the Board of Directors, may establish or abolish officers as it sees fit at any duly constituted meeting.

-- In the Chair’s absence or in the event of his/her inability to act, the Vice-Chair shall perform the duties of the Chair; s/he shall also perform such other functions as the Board of Directors may from time to time assign.
+- The President is an externally focused position that shall perform the duties of the Chair in the event of the Chair’s absence or their inability to act; they shall also perform such other functions as the Board of Directors may from time to time assign.